hixio-mh/Steam-GameBooster/README.md

 ## Q: Can you design me a Logo/Intro/Whatever?
-- A: For money i do everythin. ;)
+- A: For money i do everything. ;)

 ## Q: Do you have a Discord?
 - A: Not yet.
-I will add one as soon as posible?
+I will add one as soon as possible.

 ## Q: What do you do for living?